Affirmative action in the United States

 In the United States, affirmative action consists of government-mandated, government-approved, and voluntary private programs granting special consideration to groups considered or classified as historically excluded, specifically racial minorities and women.
 These programs tend to focus on access to education and employment in order to redress the disadvantages associated with past and present discrimination.
 Another goal of affirmative action policies is to ensure that public institutions, such as universities, hospitals, and police forces, are more representative of the populations they serve.

-As of 2024, affirmative action rhetoric has been increasingly replaced by emphasis on diversity, equity, and inclusion and nine states explicitly ban its use in the employment process.
-The Supreme Court in 2023 explicitly rejected race-based affirmative action in college admissions in Students for Fair Admissions v.
-Harvard.
-The Court held that affirmative action programs "lack sufficiently focused and measurable objectives warranting the use of race, unavoidably employ race in a negative manner, involve racial stereotyping, and lack meaningful end points.
-We have never permitted admissions programs to work in that way, and we will not do so today".
+As of 2024, affirmative action rhetoric has been increasingly replaced by emphasis on diversity, equity, and inclusion.
+Nine states explicitly ban its use in the employment process and it was banned in college admissions nationwide by the Supreme Court in Students for Fair Admissions v.
+Harvard in 2023.

 History

 Summary

 In 1961, President John F. Kennedy issued Executive Order 10925 which required government contractors to take "affirmative action to ensure that applicants are employed, and that employees are treated during employment, without regard to their race, creed, color, or national origin."
 Affirmative action then evolved into a complex system of group preferences which would face many legal challenges.
 Affirmative action included the use of racial quotas until the Supreme Court ruled that quotas were unconstitutional in 1978.
 Affirmative action currently tends to emphasize not specific quotas but rather "targeted goals" to address past discrimination in a particular institution or in broader society through "good-faith efforts ... to identify, select, and train potentially qualified minorities and women."
 For example, many higher education institutions have voluntarily adopted policies which seek to increase recruitment of racial minorities.
 Outreach campaigns, targeted recruitment, employee and management development, and employee support programs are examples of affirmative action in employment.
 Nine states in the United States have banned race-based affirmative action: California (1996), Washington (1998, rescinded 2022), Florida (1999), Michigan (2006), Nebraska (2008), Arizona (2010), New Hampshire (2012), Oklahoma (2012), and Idaho (2020).
 Florida's ban was via an executive order and New Hampshire and Idaho's bans were passed by the legislature.
 The other six bans were approved at the ballot.
 The 1996 Hopwood v.
 Texas decision effectively barred affirmative action in the three states within the United States Court of Appeals for the Fifth Circuit—Louisiana, Mississippi, and Texas—until Grutter v.
 Bollinger abrogated it in 2003.